Skip to content

 Resolution Steps:

-2. Check system logs to verify purge completed successfully
+2. Check Purge Runs to verify purge completed successfully.

-5. Verify timestamp in logs shows recent execution (after expected purge time)
+5. Verify timestamps in logs show recent execution.

 Symptom: Database Still Growing Despite Purge